RobWar-code/culinary-delight/README.md

 ## Deployment

-## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the [GitHub repository](https://github.com/RobWar-code/culinary-delight), navigate to the Settings tab
+1. In the [GitHub repository](https://github.com/RobWar-code/culinary-delight), navigate to the Settings tab
-  - From the source section drop-down menu, select the **Main** Branch, then click "Save".
+2. From the source section drop-down menu, select the **Main** Branch, then click "Save".
-  - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://robwar-code.github.io/culinary-delight)